seattle to victoria ferry in victoria harbour

 Again, arriving an hour ahead of time is recommended.
 The last boarding call is 15 minutes before departure.

-Victoria to Seattle Ferry Departure
+Victoria to Seattle Ferry Departure Point

-Departure Point: Belleville Terminal | 254 Belleville St.
+Departure Point: Belleville Terminal | Address: 254 Belleville St.

 Departures leave Victoria every morning at 11:00 am.

 The ferry terminal in Victoria is right in the city’s famous Inner Harbour.
-So once you clear customs you’ll find yourself in the middle of the Garden City’s most vibrant neighbourhood.
+So once you clear customs, you’ll find yourself in the middle of the Garden City’s most vibrant neighbourhood.

 Most of Victoria’s best hotels can be found a short walk away.

-Or if you’d prefer, Clipper staff can quickly point you to a cab.
+Or, if you’d prefer, Clipper staff can quickly point you to a cab.
 So you can be settled and ready to explore Victoria’s top things to do in no time.

-Enjoy one of the many Victoria Tours, hit up a museum or gallery or simply enjoy the local restaurant or craft beer scene.
+Enjoy one of the many Victoria Tours, hit up a museum or gallery or enjoy the local restaurant or craft beer scene.

 Related: The Best Victoria Day Trip from Seattle